happycoding3112/happycoding3112/README.md

 - 🔨 I learn new tools and technologies by making projects 🔧

-- 🤩 I love talking about tech, science, and learning about them 🚀
+- 🤩 I love talking about tech, science, and learning about the same 🚀

 - 😃 I'm always open to and value feedback as it helps me become a better developer and listener 😁